truflation/tsn-sdk/docs/stream-lifecycle.md

 ## Transaction Lifecycle

 TSN operations rely on blockchain transactions.
-Each transaction must be included in a block and mined to be considered valid and stored.
-This process introduces a delay between initiating an action and its completion.
+Each transaction must be included in a block and mined to be considered valid and stored, which introduces a delay between initiating an action and its completion.

 ### Key Points: